Colton-Pierrepont Central School: Athletics

 CPCS has three sports teams (one for each gender makes six in total): soccer, basketball, and lacrosse/softball.
 In 2007, the school opted to drop the baseball program and replace it with lacrosse.
-However, lacrosse was dropped in 2014, but is making a return in 2023.
+Lacrosse was initially dropped in 2014 but was reinstated in 2023.
 The teams play in NYS Section X, East Division, which includes about seven other teams.

 The 1974 boys' varsity soccer team became the Division II champions and the first champion of the newly formed Northern Athletic Conference when they defeated Ogdensburg Free Academy 3-1 in the Section X championship game to complete a perfect 18-0-0 season.

 The 1979 girls' varsity soccer team earned the title of Section 10-7 Class C Girls' Soccer Champions with a perfect 17-0-0 season.

 The boys' varsity soccer team won the NYS Section X championship and qualified for states in 2003, 2005, and 2006.
 In 2006, the boys' soccer team won the New York State class D soccer crown.
 The boys went on to the Final Four in Oneonta, New York, at the National Soccer Hall of Fame.
 They advanced to finals on penalty kicks against Laurens Central of Section IV, winning the championship game 1-0 against SS Seward School from Section IX.